 Paraffin lamp oil can be found online and in many hardware stores.
 You must make sure to use paraffin lamp oil.
 Most lamp oil you buy nowadays is distilled from petroleum, and will not work the same.
 The oil works as an accelerant, and helps the flame burn hotter to melt the wax.
 It also helps the disk catch fire easier from a spark.

 The cotton rounds can be found in the pharmacy/first aid or cosmetic section of most big box stores.
-They need to by 100% cotton.
-I paid $1.00 for a pack of 80.
+They need to be 100% cotton.

 You will need a heat source to melt the wax.
 You will want to do this outside due to the paraffin lamp oil, so we used a backpacking stove, and it worked well.
 You are going to need to set up a double boiler so that you do not burn the wax.
 We used an old vegetable can sitting in a cooking pot with about two inches of water.